TedHusted/awake/awake.md/awake.md

 Park flashes her badge.
 “NTSB Investigators Park and Tate.
 We’re here to review the garage security footage from Monday, the day of Brent Geller’s collision.”

-The receptionist’s smile falters ever so slightly, her fingers hesitating over her terminal.
+The receptionist’s smile falters ever so slightly.
+Her fingers hesitate over the terminal.
 “Do you have an appointment?”

 “No, but we do have a warrant.”
 Tate holds up his tablet.
 “Should I drop you a copy?”

 “Let me notify Security.
 It should only take a moment.”

-A tall figure in a dark blue suit emerges from a side hallway, wearing a smart glasses with a head mounted display over his right eye.
-He approaches the investigators with an outstretched hand, his stride purposeful and his expression neutral.
+A tall figure in a dark blue suit emerges from a side hallway.
+The figure is wearing smart glasses with a head mounted display over his right eye.
+He approaches the investigators with an outstretched hand.
+His stride is purposeful and expression neutral.

 “Good morning.
 I’m Evan Rourke, head of Building Security here at Pulse.
 I understand you’re requesting access to security footage?”